dotnet/csharplang/spec/variables.md

 A local variable introduced by a *local_variable_declaration* is not automatically initialized and thus has no default value.
 For the purpose of definite assignment checking, a local variable introduced by a *local_variable_declaration* is considered initially unassigned.
 A *local_variable_declaration* may include a *local_variable_initializer*, in which case the variable is considered definitely assigned only after the initializing expression ([Declaration statements](variables.md#declaration-statements)).

-Within the scope of a local variableintroduced by a *local_variable_declaration*, it is a compile-time error to refer to that local variable in a textual position that precedes its *local_variable_declarator*.
+Within the scope of a local variable introduced by a *local_variable_declaration*, it is a compile-time error to refer to that local variable in a textual position that precedes its *local_variable_declarator*.
 If the local variable declaration is implicit ([Local variable declarations](statements.md#local-variable-declarations)), it is also an error to refer to the variable within its *local_variable_declarator*.

 A local variable introduced by a *foreach_statement* or a *specific_catch_clause* is considered definitely assigned in its entire scope.